zama-ai/httpz-solidity/docs/guides/gas.md

 The current devnet has a FHEGas limit of **10,000,000** per block.
 Here's what you need to know:

 - If you send a transaction that exceeds this limit or if the FHEGas block limit is exceeded, depending on other previous transaction in same block:
   - The transaction will revert
-  - Any gas fees paid will still be charged
+  - Any native gas fees (but not FHEGas) will still be charged
   - You should either:
     - Reduce the number of FHE operations in your transaction
     - Wait for the next block when the FHEGas limit resets